huytruong2004/COMP4010-Spring2025-Group06-Project02-network-visualization/README.md

 # COMP4010 Project 2 - Virtual Private Cloud Network Visualization

-This project showcases the ability of R to do active & real-time network monitoring in virtual private server (VPS).
+This project showcases the ability of R to do active & network monitoring in virtual private server (VPS).

 ## Members